Alternhuman/marcopolo-manager/doc/source/installation.rst

 setuptools
 ----------

-Alternatively it is possible to download the full package from the repository or pip and install it using the following command:
+Alternatively it is possible to download the full package from the git repository or pip and install it using the following command:

 ::